 Why and Where God Hides

 A speaker in the Bible says to God: "Truly you are a God who hides himself, O God and Savior of Israel."
-This is verse 15 from Chapter 45 in the Book of Israel.
+This is verse 15 from Chapter 45 in the Book of Isaiah.
 But the Bible is not the only place people talk about God hiding.
 Stories from different times and cultures tell of the same thing.

 These stories give different reasons why God wanted to hide.